Qiskit/qiskit/docs/how_to/use_estimator.rst

 Initialize quantum circuits
 ===========================

-Then you need to create the :class:`~qiskit.circuit.QuantumCircuit` for which you want to obtain the expected value.
+Then you need to create the :class:`~qiskit.circuit.QuantumCircuit`\ s for which you want to obtain the expected value.

 .. plot::
     :include-source: